 This organization is committed to providing the best possible working conditions for all its employees.
 To do so the organization will not only comply with all current occupational health, safety and environmental laws, it will also strive to develop the best feasible operations, procedures, technologies and policies to provide such conditions.

-Organizational policy in this area is aimed at preventing any employee, visitor, customer or person working in or near company facilities from being subjected to any usual health or safety risks.
+Organizational policy in this area is aimed at preventing any employee, visitor, customer or person in working in or near company facilities from being subjected to any usual health or safety risks.
 This organization shall establish comprehensive and realistic programs, based on both experience and scientific/research developments, to prevent unreasonable health or safety risks.

 To fulfill these goals, the organization shall take these steps:

-1. Maintain on-going programs at all levels to identify occupational health and safety risks.

-2. Maintain an on-going program to identify all health and safety risks to employees.
+1. Maintain an on-going program to identify all health and safety risks to employees.
 The organization shall see to it that all employees clearly understand all facets of company health and safety programs which directly affect them and their duties.

-3. Provide programs to encourage employees to identify control and eliminate occupational health and safety risks.
+2. Provide programs to encourage employees to identify control and eliminate occupational health and safety risks.